Adding Fractions with Unlike Denominators

 Adding fractions with different denominators by first rewriting them with a common denominator (usually the LCD), then adding numerators.

-Why is Adding Fractions with Unlike Denominators important?
+What is the Adding Fractions with Unlike Denominators formula?

-What do students usually get wrong about Adding Fractions with Unlike Denominators?
+When do you use Adding Fractions with Unlike Denominators?

 How Adding Fractions with Unlike Denominators Connects to Other Ideas